rsms/jsont/README.md

 Reads a sequence of bytes and produces tokens and values while doing so.

-- `Tokenizer(const uint8_t* bytes, size_t length, TextEncoding encoding)` — initialize a new Tokenizer to read `bytes` of `length` in `encoding`
+- `Tokenizer(const char* bytes, size_t length, TextEncoding encoding)` — initialize a new Tokenizer to read `bytes` of `length` in `encoding`
-- `void reset(const uint8_t* bytes, size_t length, TextEncoding encoding)` — Reset the tokenizer, making it possible to reuse this parser so to avoid unnecessary memory allocation and deallocation.
+- `void reset(const char* bytes, size_t length, TextEncoding encoding)` — Reset the tokenizer, making it possible to reuse this parser so to avoid unnecessary memory allocation and deallocation.

 #### Reading tokens